 After your plans are reviewed, you’re in the home stretch.
 The next step often involves submitting additional agreements, like a Stormwater Utility Maintenance Agreement (SUMA), or posting a bond to guarantee erosion control measures will be implemented correctly.
 Once these are in place, your project site will likely undergo inspections to ensure the work matches the approved plans.
 Passing these inspections is the final step to getting your permit and officially breaking ground on your project.

-Your Permit Application Checklist
+What to Include in Your Permit Application

 Getting your land disturbance permit application right the first time saves you a ton of headaches.
 While the specific requirements can change from one city to the next, most applications follow a similar formula.
 Think of it as a recipe: you need the right ingredients to get the result you want.
 Having a complete package shows the permitting office you’re prepared and serious about your project.
 Let's walk through the essential documents you'll likely need to pull together.